localstack/localstack-blog.github.io/content/2023-11-22-celebrating-50k-github-stars-localstack/index.md

 ## Conclusion

-To put it in a nutshell — We are incredibly thankful to our community for all the support and feedback we have received over the years!
-Your contributions have made LocalStack, a battle-tested cloud emulation platform, and helped us evolved from a project that leveraged existing tools to a more integrated platform, capable of emulating complex interactions between various AWS services.
+To put it in a nutshell, we are incredibly thankful to our community for all the support and feedback we have received over the years!
+Your contributions have made LocalStack a battle-tested cloud emulation platform.
+They helped us evolve from a project that leveraged existing tools to a more integrated platform that is capable of emulating complex interactions between various AWS services.

 Our mission remains the same — To give developers back control over their environments and free them from wasting time with inefficient dev&test loops in the cloud, so they can instead focus on developing great products!
 We are excited about making LocalStack more configurable and adaptable to specific user needs, and we are looking forward to your continued support and feedback!